joncourt/kafka-connect-jdbc/docs/source_connector.rst

-For incremental query modes that use timestamps, the source connector uses a configuration ``timestamp.delay.interval.ms`` to control the waiting period after a row with certain timestamp appears before we include it in the result.
+For incremental query modes that use timestamps, the source connector uses a configuration ``timestamp.delay.interval.ms`` to control the waiting period after a row with certain timestamp appears before you include it in the result.
 The additional wait allows transactions with earlier timestamps to complete and the related changes to be included in the result.

 Configuration